ddubson/ddubson-blog/content/posts/bottom-type.md

 f x = 2 * x + 3
 {{</highlight>}}

 In this example, the function maps an integer type to an integer type, as per Haskell's type signature on the first line.
-Some examples of this function's invokation are:
+Some examples of this function's invocation are:

 {{<highlight bash>}}
 Prelude> f 2